-- Record in writing all actions taken, the reasons for these, and by whom the actions were taken. - Start a Safeguarding Case File (kept as per data protection guidelines); - Keep a full record of all actions and decisions; - Ensure pastoral care is provided to staff/volunteer as appropriate.
+- Record in writing all actions taken, the reasons for these, and by whom the actions were taken. - Start a Safeguarding Case File (kept as per data protection guidelines). - Keep a full record of all actions and decisions (even when the decision is 'no further action' and why). - Ensure pastoral care is provided to staff/volunteer as appropriate.